 I should urge you to remember also that flours have different consistencies.
 Maybe rice flour does not have the cohesive action needed to make a patty.
 Buckwheat is great, though.
 I love to eat buckwheat flatbread and avocado with sea salt sprinkled on top.
 You could also chop up an onion really small and sprinkle that on top too.
 Avocado and onion is delicious!

 If I were you, I will order some flour and try buckwheat.
 I haven’t used that yet and have heard good things from others about it.
 It will be interesting to use different flours as I am sure it will even affect the taste, too.

-If you want to get support about yeast infections matter, in particular this specific issue, go get my recommended report on how to cure candida naturally website.
+If you want to know more details and information about Candida Diet, in particular this specific issue, go get my recommended report on how to cure candida naturally website.
 Read, learn, and ask.
 They will support and help whatever your situation is.